williammcintosh/aws-terraform-project/README.md

 ### 4. Export Env Variables

-1. Open VSCode (or the editor of your choice)
+1. Open VSCode (or the editor of your choice).
-2. Start the terminal and run the command:
+2. Start the terminal.
+3. Run the command:
   ```bash
   export AWS_ACCESS_KEY_ID=(your access key id) && export AWS_SECRET_ACCESS_KEY=(your secret access key)
   ```